defeat the enemy, strongholds and spiritual warfare

 Gillian: Deciding between podcasting versus YouTube comes down to a few different things:

-Your Personality Type: You know if you are someone who only listens to podcasts and hardly ever touches YouTube, or if you listen or watch YouTube a lot.
+Your Personality Type: You know, if you only listen to podcasts and hardly ever touch YouTube, or if you listen to or watch YouTube a lot.
 If you like listening to podcasts and watching YouTube, try both.
 Try one for three months.
 If one sounds easier to you, try that first.
 See if it’s a fit.

-Time and Financial Investment: A lot of people who start with podcasting think that YouTube is a lot more expensive.
+Time and Financial Investment: Many people who have started podcasting think YouTube is much more expensive.
 I spent hardly any money on YouTube when I started.
-I used a window for my lighting and filmed with a camera that I already had.
+I used a window for my lighting and filmed with a camera I already had.
 I didn’t have an external mic, so I bought nothing.
 As my YouTube channel has grown, I have invested more money into my YouTube channel than into my podcast.
 I invested in more expensive cameras and better lights, but it made sense because the YouTube channel was my bread and butter.
-With the podcast, a microphone was my biggest upfront expense.
+With the podcast, a microphone was my most considerable upfront expense.

 Content Method that Attracts the Right People